Ortham/dir-diff/README.md

 dir-diff
 ========

 A utility that, given two directories, recursively identifies which files are in one directory but not the other.
 Files are compared by their hash values as calculated by the [XXHash](https://github.com/shepmaster/twox-hash) algorithm.

+If only one directory is given, it recursively finds and deletes duplicate files (identified by their hash values) and empty directories in that directory.
+The utility prefers to retain non-date-format directories (any that don't have names starting `20`, for simplicity).

 ## Build